 Day 2: Fairfax County and City of Alexandria

-Grab a bite at one of Old Town’s many kid-friendly restaurants, many located in historic buildings.
+Grab takeout at one of Old Town’s many kid-friendly restaurants, many located in historic buildings.
 Bustling King Street, a walkable mile recognized as one of the “Great Streets” of America, is lined with hundreds of independent shops and chef-driven restaurants to enjoy.
-After dinner, take Alexandria Colonial Tours’ Kids Scavenger Hunt.
-Roam brick-lined streets while you discover historic places and learn about Washington and other patriots.
-Divide into teams and see who wins!
-Maps and clues are available at The Christmas Attic store located at 125 S. Union Street.
+After picking up to-go delights, enjoy some fresh air with a picnic in one of Alexandria’s parks.
+After dinner, if the kids are ready for a thrill, take them on a lantern-led outdoor ghost tour through Old Town with Alexandria Colonial Tours.

 Day 3: Arlington, Fairfax and Loudoun counties

-If your child is looking to be an agent one day, give them a head start with a visit to the Drug Enforcement Agency Museum and Visitors Center where kids can become DEA Junior Special Agents.
+If your child is looking to be an agent one day, give them a head start with a visit to the Drug Enforcement Agency Museum and Visitors Center where kids can become DEA Junior Special Agents (Currently closed for renovations.
+Look for an exciting new exhibit in early 2021).
 After, get outside and explore places like Long Branch Nature Center and Long Bridge Park.
 Need an energy boost before afternoon activities?
 Savor a King Kong sundae fit for a dozen people at Sugar Factory or try ice cream that’s flash frozen before your eyes at Nicecream in the Clarendon neighborhood of Arlington.

 Both young and old will be inspired at Fairfax County’s Smithsonian’s National Air and Space Museum Steven F. Udvar-Hazy Center.
 This free museum adjacent to Dulles International Airport gets you up close and personal with major air and space craft, including the iconic Space Shuttle Discovery, the record-breaking Lockheed SR-71 Blackbird, and a Concorde airliner.
-Head up to the observation tower to watch the planes landing at the nearby airport or try one of the flight simulators.
+If open while you’re there, head up to the observation tower to watch the planes landing at the nearby airport or try one of the flight simulators.